lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script copies all the html files from the currentworking directory
+this script moves files that begins with upper case